-Name I/O Description TDO JTAG serial output Synchronous Serial data-out to the JTAG circuit.
+Name I/O Description V {SS} Ground Ground for the Core of the Device.
+V {SSQ} I/O Ground Ground for I/O Circuitry.
+TDO JTAG Serial Output Synchronous Serial Data-Out to the JTAG Circuit.
 Delivers data on the negative edge of TCK.
-If the JTAG feature is not being utilized, this pin should be disconnected.
-TDI JTAG serial input Synchronous Serial data-In to the JTAG circuit.
+If the JTAG feature is not utilized, this pin should be left unconnected.
+TDI JTAG Serial Input Synchronous Serial Data-In to the JTAG Circuit.
 Sampled on the rising edge of TCK.
-If the JTAG feature is not being utilized, this pin can be disconnected or connected to V{DD} .
-TMS JTAG serial input Synchronous Serial data-In to the JTAG circuit.
+If the JTAG feature is not utilized, this pin can be left floating or connected to V {DD} through a pull up resistor.
+TMS JTAG Serial Input Synchronous Serial Data-In to the JTAG Circuit.
 Sampled on the rising edge of TCK.
-If the JTAG feature is not being utilized, this pin can be disconnected or connected to V{DD} .
-TCK JTAG-Clock Clock input to the JTAG circuitry.
-If the JTAG feature is not being utilized, this pin must be connected to V{SS} .
+If the JTAG feature is not utilized, this pin can be disconnected or connected to V {DD} .
+TCK JTAG-Clock Clock Input to the JTAG Circuitry.
+If the JTAG feature is not utilized, this pin must be connected to V {SS} .
 NC - No Connects.
-Not internally connected to the die NC/72M, NC/144M, NC/288M, NC/576, NC/1G - No Connects.
 Not internally connected to the die.
-72M, 144M, 288M, 576M and 1G are address expansion pins are not internally connected to the die.
+NC/72M, NC/144M, NC/288M, NC/576M, NC/1G - No Connects.
+Not internally connected to the die.
+NC/72M, NC/144M, NC/288M, NC/576M, and NC/1G are address expansion pins and are not internally connected to the die.